Varuna: Mahayana

 In East Asian Buddhism, Varuna is a dharmapāla and often classed as one of the Twelve Devas (Japanese: Jūniten, 十二天).
 He presides over the western direction.

 In Japan, he is called "Suiten" (水天 lit. "water deva").
 He is included with the other eleven devas, which include Taishakuten (Śakra/Indra), Fūten (Vāyu), Emmaten (Yama), Rasetsuten (Nirṛti/Rākṣasa), Ishanaten (Īśāna), Bishamonten (Vaiśravaṇa/Kubera), Katen (Agni), Bonten (Brahmā), Jiten (Pṛthivī), Nitten (Sūrya/Āditya), and Gatten (Chandra).

 Shinto

 Suitengū (Tokyo) is a Shinto shrine to Varuna.

 Varuna is also worshipped in Japan's Shinto religion.
 One of the Shinto shrines dedicated to him is the Suitengū ("Palace of Suiten") in Tokyo.
 After the Japanese emperor issued the Shinbutsu bunri, the separation of Shinto and Buddhist practices as part of the Meiji Restoration, Varuna/Suiten was identified with the Japanese supreme God, Amenominakanushi.

+Varuna and Uranus: An Indo-European Cognate Pair

+Comparative mythologists have identified parallels between the vedic god Varuna and the Greek god Uranus (Ouranos), suggesting a common Proto-Indo-European origin.
+The names are thought to derive from a root meaning "to cover" or "to encompass," referring to the vault of the sky.
+In his 1934 study Ouranos-Varuna, Georges Dumézil compared the mythological roles of both deities, noting that each is associated with sovereignty, cosmic law, and the act of binding or restraint.
+According to the Encyclopedia of Religion, Varuna functions as the guardian of cosmic order (rita), while Uranus personifies the overarching heavens.
+Some scholars caution that direct linguistic derivation is uncertain, but the structural similarities in myth and function are widely recognized.